Best Roofing Materials 2026: Asphalt vs Metal vs Tile

 Asphalt Shingles: The Most Popular Choice

-Asphalt shingles cover approximately 80 percent of residential roofs in the United States, and for good reason.
+Asphalt shingles remain the default residential roofing material for many U.S. replacements, and for good reason.
 They offer the best overall balance of cost, durability, ease of installation, and aesthetic variety.
 Nearly every roofing contractor is experienced with asphalt installation, which keeps labor costs competitive and makes finding a qualified installer straightforward.

 There are two main types of asphalt shingles.
 Three-tab shingles are the most economical option at $90 to $120 per square for materials.
 They lie flat in a uniform pattern and provide basic weather protection.
 However, they have a shorter lifespan of 15 to 20 years and are more vulnerable to wind uplift damage, typically rated for winds up to 60 to 70 mph.